-Shika loan Application belongs to Alternative Circle which is a credit company in Kenya.
+Shika loan Application belongs to Alternative Circle, which is a credit company in Kenya.
 Credit companies are mushrooming at a very high rate in Kenya.
-However, only a few are able to meet the need of the borrowers.
+However, only a few can meet the need of the borrowers.

 As you are about to find out, Shika is one of these heavens sent instant loan creditors.
 Owing to the economic hardships and the responsibilities bestowed on Kenyans, instant loans have found popularity among people.

 Shika online loan app details

 - This App is available for Android mobile users in Kenya.

 - The loan limit is between Ksh 500 and Ksh 20000

 - Only Safaricom mobile subscribers can benefit from this service presently.

 - Upon approval, the loan is sent to you via M-Pesa in 3 minutes.

 - A 15% facilitation fee will be charged with the loan amount.

 - The loan should be repaid in full in a period not exceeding one month (30 days)